Nikko05/swpz/project/docs/about.md

-# About Me
+# About Us

+Welcome to Polish Volleyball Hub! 👋
-Hi! 👋 I'm a passionate volleyball enthusiast from Poland, and this site is my personal space to share everything I love about the sport — especially the Polish volleyball league (PlusLiga) and our incredible national team.
+We’re a team of passionate volleyball enthusiasts based in Poland, united by our love for the sport — especially the thrilling action of PlusLiga and the pride of our national team.

 ### 🏐 Why Volleyball?

-I've followed volleyball for years.
-From the thrilling spikes to the nail-biting five-set matches, there's no sport that matches the pace, power, and precision of volleyball.
-The team spirit and the strategy behind every play keep me hooked season after season.
+Volleyball captures everything we admire in sport: intensity, teamwork, precision, and strategy.
+We've followed it for years — from breathtaking rallies to last-minute victories — and it continues to inspire and excite us.

 ### 🇵🇱 Poland’s League and National Team

-- **PlusLiga**: I regularly follow PlusLiga and support [your favorite team name here].
-The league’s competitive edge and the rising talent make it one of the best in Europe.
+- **PlusLiga**: We closely follow the Polish league, celebrating its depth of talent and fierce competitiveness.
+[Your favorite team name here] has a special place in our hearts.
-- **Polska Reprezentacja**: Nothing compares to the excitement of watching the Polish national team on the world stage — from the FIVB World Championships to the Olympics.
-The pride and unity they bring to the court is unmatched.
+- **Polska Reprezentacja**: Our national team brings the country together with every serve and spike.
+Whether at the FIVB World Championships or the Olympics, they carry our hopes with pride.

 ### 📚 What You’ll Find Here

-This site is a growing collection of:
+This site is a growing hub of:
-- Match analysis and highlights
+- Match analyses and highlights
-- Player profiles
+- Player spotlights and profiles
-- News and updates from PlusLiga
+- The latest PlusLiga news
 - Commentary on national team performance
-- Historical context and stats
+- Historic moments and key stats

-Whether you're a longtime fan or just discovering the sport, I hope you find something here to enjoy. 🏆
+We created this space for fellow fans — whether you're a seasoned supporter or just discovering the game.

 ### 📬 Let’s Connect

-Have questions or want to share your thoughts?
-Reach out to me via [your email or social media link].
+Have feedback or want to collaborate?
+You can reach us at [your email or social media link].

-Thanks for visiting!
+Thanks for stopping by — and see you on the court! 🏆